Kreyo/sample-cinema/README.md

 - ReactJS for frontend rendering
 - React-router for template generation
 - Mocha and Chai for unit testing
-- Moment.js for date formatting and +4 seconds of page loading speed
+- Moment.js for date formatting

-## Known issues
-- Performance: need to find a way to speed up \ get rid of moment.js